The Best Antivirus for Macs 2025

 Pricing

 Trend Micro’s pricing is a little wonky in so far as a basic feature like 24/7 customer support is only available with their top-tier plan, “Premium Security Suite.”
 The same goes for its VPN.
 Pricing for that plan is $54.99 for the first year and $149.99 at renewal.
 You’ll notice that this renewal rate is a bit more than comparable TotalAV or Bitdefender plans.
-Cheaper single-device packages start at $19.95.
+Cheaper single-device packages start at $19.95, similar to Norton but with fewer extra security features.

 >>Learn more: Do I Really Need a VPN?